SoftwareSaturdays/2021-Fall-VueJS/README.md

 ## Lesson Plan (Beginner)

-1. **(Current) Week 1 introduces HTML and CSS.
-We cover basic HTML layout, HTML tags, and CSS properties.**
+1. Week 1 introduces HTML and CSS.
+We cover basic HTML layout, HTML tags, and CSS properties. **(Lesson 1)**
 2. Week 2 introduces JavaScript.
-We cover basic JavaScript and how to add it to a web page.
+We cover basic JavaScript and how to add it to a web page. **(Lesson 2)**
 3. Week 3 introduces VueJS.
-We cover basic formatting, the Vue instance, and v- directives.
+We cover basic formatting, the Vue instance, and v- directives. **(Lesson 3)**
 4. Week 4 introduces Vue components.
-We cover registering components, template strings, and custom events.
+We cover registering components, template strings, and custom events. **(Lesson 4)**
 5. Week 5 introduces NoSQL databases.
-We cover what NoSQL is, using Google [Firebase](https://firebase.google.com), and integrating databases with Vue.
+We cover what NoSQL is, using Google [Firebase](https://firebase.google.com), and integrating databases with Vue. **(Lesson 5)**

 ## Lesson Plan (Intermediate)

-1. **(Current) Week 1 introduces VueJS.
-We cover basic formatting, the Vue instance, and v- directives.**
+1. Week 1 introduces VueJS.
+We cover basic formatting, the Vue instance, and v- directives. **(Lesson 3)**
 2. Week 2 introduces Vue components.
-We cover registering components, template strings, and custom events.
+We cover registering components, template strings, and custom events. **(Lesson 4)**
 3. Week 3 introduces NPM and Single File Components.
-We cover build chains and single file components.
+We cover build chains and single file components. **(Lesson 6)**
 4. Week 4 introduces Vue Router.
-We cover routing, file organization, single page apps.
+We cover routing, file organization, single page apps. **(Lesson 7)**
 5. Week 5 introduces NoSQL databases.
-We cover what NoSQL is, using Google [Firebase](https://firebase.google.com), and integrating databases with Vue.
+We cover what NoSQL is, using Google [Firebase](https://firebase.google.com), and integrating databases with Vue. **(Lesson 8)**

 ## Final Project